 The Magic of Wood

-For thousands of years, wood has been a mainstay for humankind’s creations—for our tools and homes, the beds we sleep in and the chairs we sit on; for early weapons and, to this day, musical instruments; for our gardens and fences and our works of art.
-Sometimes we’ve honored this magical material, which assumes massive size and strength from nothing but a seed that’s fed by dirt, water, and sun.
+For thousands of years, wood has been a mainstay for humankind’s creations—for our tools and homes, the beds we sleep in, and the chairs we sit on; for our gardens, fences, and musical instruments; and for weapons as well as works of art.
+Sometimes we’ve honored this magical material, which can assume massive size and strength from nothing but a seed fed by dirt, water, and sun.
 And sometimes we’ve abused it.
-This issue, we hope, will do justice to all of wood’s twists and turns.
+This issue, we hope, does justice to all of wood’s twists and turns.

 After suffering a year of twin terrors—historic floods and the Covid pandemic—the makers of Venice’s legendary gondolas are struggling to survive.
 To understand the unique design, history, and mystery behind this much-loved boat, our correspondent spent a year with Roberto Dei Rossi, one of the city’s last master gondola makers.